t-w/t-w.github.io/_posts/2016-11-06-emacs_gnu_global_ggtags.markdown

 of a variable or a function][ctags].
 So I was stuck with grep and friends...

-Today accidentally I have found [this post][cscope.stackex] with one but great answer, which in several lines provided me solution I was looking for.
-Basically instead of ctags/etags it is better to use GNU Global with ggtags (or helm-gtags).
+Today accidentally I have found [this post][cscope.stackex] with one but great answer, which in several lines provided me a solution I was looking for.
+Basically instead of ctags/etags it is better to use GNU Global with `ggtags` (or `helm-gtags`).
 I just had to do few simple steps:

 - install gnu global (in Debian `$ apt-get install global`)
 - install [MELPA][melpa] following [the instruction][melpa.install]
-- having MELPA in my Emacs I could do `package-list-packages` and having packages list select and install `ggtags`
+- having MELPA in my Emacs, I could do `package-list-packages` and, having packages list, select and install `ggtags`

 And that's all.